Strata Global

 Non-perforated geocell:

 The non-perforated geocell is made from a polymer sheet and has a three-dimensional structure with no holes in its walls.
-These geocells are filled with sand, gravel, and clay to expand and support the weak subgrade.
-The prominent feature of this geocell is that it can be freely folded and stretched depending on the area in which it is being installed.
-The non-perforated geocell is easy to install and light in weight.
-These do not react to chemicals as they are aging..
+These geocells are filled with sand, gravel, and clay to help expand and support the weak subgrade.
+The prominent feature of this geocell is its ability to be freely folded and stretched.
+This flexibility depends on the area in which it is being installed.
+The non-perforated geocell is easy to install and lightweight.
+These do not react to chemicals over time.
 They are skid-resistant and do not deform when exposed to excessive load and pressure.
-They are best used to stabilise the railway bed, construct roads, reinforce river soil, construct bridges, and retaining walls.
+They are best used to stabilize the railway bed, construct roads, reinforce river soil, construct bridges, and retaining walls.

-Green fascia for new roadways using StrataGrid™ uniaxial geogrids and StrataWeb® geocells
+Green fascia for new roadways using StrataGrid™ uniaxial (SGU) geogrids and StrataWeb® geocells

-Green fascia for new roadways using StrataGrid™ uniaxial geogrids and StrataWeb® geocells
+Green fascia for new roadways using StrataGrid™ uniaxial (SGU) geogrids and StrataWeb® geocells

 Erosion control blankets:

-Drainage systems using geotextiles: Water is known as an enemy in civil engineering for its ability to wreak havoc on infrastructure.
+Drainage systems using geotextiles: Water is a significant challenge in civil engineering due to its ability to affect infrastructure.
 Any kind of water infiltration weakens soil and increases pore water pressure, which contributes to slope failure.
 To prevent this engineers must ensure that solutions are applied which actively drain water.
 Here, geotextiles are a good option.
 They offer 4 benefits: drainage, separation, and filtration and reinforcement.
 Slopes in particular are susceptible to run off.
 Geotextiles act as a separation layer between soil zones, preventing clogging of drainage systems.
 Their filtration ability allows water to pass while retaining soil particles.These permeable blankets allow water flow, and provide tensile strength, too.

 What are some successful slope protection cases of Strata Geosystems?

-We are recognized leaders in geosynthetic manufacturing and geotechnical engineering and offer a vast portfolio of solutions to address various slope stability challenges.
+We are recognized leaders in geosynthetic manufacturing and geotechnical engineering.
+We offer a vast portfolio of solutions to address various slope stability challenges.
 These cases highlight the effectiveness of Strata’s geosynthetics and their steely commitment to providing tailor-made solutions for the challenges their clients face.

 Donzi, Atlanta Georgia In USA

-The Donzi Landfill in Atlanta, Georgia was adversely affected by population growth and rampant development activities.
-This demanded a raise in landfill capacity, but the landfill was hemmed in by existing properties.
-Outward or a vertical expansion were not viable options for the area.
-Building traditional containment embankments with gentle slopes (typically 3:1 or flatter) required more space than what was at hand.
-What made the situation more complicated was the presence of high-tension power lines traversed the landfill that created a safety hazard for dump trucks operating near the slopes.
+The Donzi Landfill in Atlanta, Georgia, was adversely affected by population growth and rampant development activities.
+This demanded an increase in landfill capacity, but the landfill was hemmed in by existing properties.
+Outward or vertical expansion was not a viable option for the area.
+Building traditional containment embankments with gentle slopes (typically 3:1 or flatter) required more space than was available.
+The situation was further complicated by the presence of high-tension power lines crossing the landfill, which created a safety hazard for dump trucks operating near the slopes.

 Reinforced soil structure for landfills with StrataSlope™ System